Cocoa Tea: Life and career

 His success continued into the 1990s, with songs such as "Bust Outta Hell" again for Junjo, "Tune In" for Jammys, as well as working with new producers such as Philip "Fatis" Burrell on "Good Life" and "She Loves Me Now", and Bobby 'Digital' Dixon for "Moving On", "Heathen" and "No Threat".
 Many of these productions found their way onto albums released by international labels such as VP Records, Greensleeves and Ras Records.
-By this stage he had established himself as one of the top singers in the reggae world, and remained a favourite with fans, performing at almost every Reggae Sunsplash.
+By this stage he had established himself as one of the top singers in the reggae world, and remained a favorite with fans, performing at almost every Reggae Sunsplash.

 In 1997 he launched his own label, Roaring Lion Records, which achieved a good deal of success, releasing songs by some of the top artists on the island including Buju Banton, Louie Culture, Capleton, Cutty Ranks, Sizzla and of course "Sweet Sweet" Cocoa Tea himself.
 He gained notoriety in March 2008 after releasing a song titled "Barack Obama" on the label in support of the US presidential candidate of the same name.
 Cocoa Tea's song "Jah Made Them That Way" from his 1984 album Rocking Dolly, interpolates "Human Nature" by Michael Jackson and "Answer Mi Question" by Dillinger.

 He initiated the annual New Year's Eve events Dancehall Jam Jam in 2003 which ran until 2009.

 Cocoa Tea died from a cardiac arrest on 11 March 2025, at the age of 65.